-If there is no suitable equivalent conventional treatment, there won't be any cover for the unproven treatment.
+If there is no suitable equivalent conventional treatment for your medical condition, there won't be any cover for the unproven treatment.

 There is no cover for any costs if you are having treatment as part of a registered clinical trial.